VAPO: End-to-end Slide-Enhanced Speech Recognition with Omni-modal Large Language Models: Limitations

 \section{Limitations}

 While VAPO demonstrates significant improvements, this work has several limitations.

 \textbf{Task Generalization.} Our current approach is highly specialized for leveraging textual information from presentation slides and does not incorporate other visual cues, such as images of entities (e.g., pictures of specific drugs).
-In the future, we will adapt our "Look before Transcription" paradigm to handle more diverse multimodal environments, where various visual elements play a crucial role.
+In the future, we will adapt our ``Look-then-Listen'' paradigm to handle more diverse multimodal environments, where various visual elements play a crucial role.

-\textbf{Real-World Robustness.} While our training relies on the synthetic SlideASR-S dataset, we have validated its effectiveness on three real-world datasets, SlideSpeech, ChineseLips and SlideASR-R. Nonetheless, a subtle domain gap may still exist, as synthetic slides may not fully capture the stylistic diversity and visual noise (e.g., complex diagrams, low-quality images) of all real-world presentations.
+~\\ \textbf{Real-World Robustness.} While our training relies on the synthetic SlideASR-S dataset, we have validated its effectiveness on three real-world datasets, SlideSpeech, ChineseLips and SlideASR-R. Nonetheless, a subtle domain gap may still exist, as synthetic slides may not fully capture the stylistic diversity and visual noise (e.g., complex diagrams, low-quality images) of all real-world presentations.

-\textbf{Inference Efficiency}: The structured reasoning process of VAPO introduces a computational overhead, resulting in higher inference latency compared to models of the same size (detailed in Appendix~\ref{sec:app-latency}).
+~\\ \textbf{Inference Efficiency.} The structured reasoning process of VAPO introduces a computational overhead, resulting in higher inference latency compared to models of the same size (detailed in Appendix~\ref{sec:app-latency}).
 This makes VAPO most suitable for offline applications where accuracy is critical.
 However, this trade-off between latency and accuracy is often acceptable for offline transcription tasks where precision is paramount.
 We will explore strategies such as model distillation in our future research to improve efficiency, enabling its use in real-time applications.